 Hygiene and Personal Items

 Apart from your clothes, knowing what is essential and what to leave behind can make the difference between having a lightweight travel pack that lets you experience everything while you are abroad and the choice between going without and carrying too much.
-There are not many items that are absolutely necessary, but you will be glad you packed these.
+There are not many items that are necessary, but you will be glad you packed these.

-- A Toiletry Kit: An all-in-one travel accessory kit with nail clippers, a travel toothbrush, comb, and other grooming supplies packs up easily, and they are available with a variety of different tools so you can find the one that matches your particular needs.
+- A Toiletry Kit: An all-in-one travel accessory kit with nail clippers, a travel toothbrush, comb, and other grooming supplies packs up easily, and they are available with a variety of tools so you can find the one that matches your particular needs.